Building your first Bot Powered Adaptive Card Extension with .NET

 Creating the Bot solution in Visual Studio 2022

-Once you installed the Bot Builder Extensions for Microsoft Visual Studio 2022, start Visual Studio and choose to create a new project of type "Empty Bot (Bot Framework v4 - .NET Core 3.1)" like illustrated in the following screenshot.
+Once you installed the Bot Builder Extensions for Microsoft Visual Studio 2022, start Visual Studio and choose to create a new project of type Empty Bot (Bot Framework v4 - .NET Core 3.1) as illustrated in the following screenshot.

 The UI of Microsoft Visual Studio 2022 to create a new project of type "Empty Bot (Bot Framework v4 - .NET Core 3.1)"

-Give a name to your project (for example "CollectFeedbackBotPoweredAce") and choose a folder to store the project files, and the related solution.
+Give a name to your project (for example, "CollectFeedbackBotPoweredAce") and choose a folder to store the project files and the related solution.
 Despite the name of the project template, the resulting project is a .NET 6.0 one.

 The UI of Microsoft Visual Studio 2022 when upgrading the version of the NuGet package "Microsoft.Bot.Builder.Integration.AspNet.Core" to version 4.21.2 or higher.

-Or you can also use the .NET CLI and run the following command in the Package Manager Console, to update the package to the latest release.
+You can also use the .NET CLI and run the following command in the Package Manager Console, to update the package to the latest release.

 dotnet add package Microsoft.Bot.Builder.Integration.AspNet.Core

 In the automatically scaffolded solution, you find a bunch of autogenerated files.
-The files that really matter to create a Bot Powered ACE are the following ones:
+The files that matter to create a Bot Powered ACE are the following ones:

-• Startup.cs: here you can configure services via Dependency Injection.
+• Startup.cs: configure services via Dependency Injection.

 • EmptyBot.cs: the actual Bot implementation, where you write the real code of your Bot Powered ACE.